 Reducing risk through online privacy tools

 Employers can help reduce privacy risks by offering tools and data broker removal services to protect employees' personal data.
-Norton LifeLock Benefit Solutions offers identity theft protection, including the Privacy Monitor Assistant, a new feature designed to help manage personal data exposure and lower the risks of scams.
+Norton LifeLock Benefit Solutions offers identity theft protection, including the Privacy Monitor Assistant, a new feature designed to help manage personal data exposure.
 This tool offers:

 • Computer screen showing Alt text Privacy Monitor Assistant product

-Real-time data removal: Continuously scans data broker sites and other online platforms to identify and remove personal information, reducing the risk of exploitation.
+Data removal: Scans data broker sites and other online platforms to identify and remove personal information, reducing the risk of exploitation.

-• Customized alerts: Sends real-time alerts if personal data is found on data broker sites or suspicious activity is detected.
+• Customized alerts: Sends notifications if personal data is found on data broker sites or suspicious activity is detected.

 • Detailed reports: Offers transparency with detailed reports on the status of personal data across platforms, including the steps taken to remove it.